-Sadly, we haven’t had a get together in a few years.
-However, Aunt Ruth shared her recipe with me and I make the dessert for special occasions.
-If I made it all the time it wouldn’t be as special, right?
+Sadly, we haven’t had a family get together in quite a few years.
+However, Aunt Ruth kindly shared her recipe with me and now I make the dessert for special occasions and the family always is excited to see it make an appearance 😉

 - 28-30 squares of graham crackers, crushed